 H-1B Masters Quota 2020-2021 FAQs

 The lottery exists to limit the number of jobs in the U.S. that are outsourced to foreign nationals.
-Because the demand for this visa class is so high, the USCIS only adjudicates the lottery winners.
-This prevents them from having to process hundreds of thousands of petitions.
+Because the demand for this visa class is so high, the USCIS only allows a certain number of individuals to receive H-1B visas each year.

 Cap-exempt petitions can be filed to adjust the terms of employment for a current H-1B worker, to extend the amount of time as an H-1B worker, allow the H-1B worker to change employers, etc. These petitions can also be for cap-exempt employers.
 A cap-exempt employer is either an institute of higher education, a nonprofit organization associated with an institute of higher education, or a governmental research facility.